Xilmi/Rotp-Fusion/FeaturesChanges.md

 - Fixed Obedient Governor not following the "build stargates" options
   - Default design can be set by the player, and will be selected after the stargates are built.
 - Fixed Restart with companion worlds misplacement bug.

-### To categorize:

-2025.01.25 (BR)
 - Fixed Rallied fleets not always being forwarded.
-- Research bubbles have more contrasted colors.
-- New debug tools to track star systems by name.
+- Fixed duplicate in Rules panel.
-- Outgoing transport are now displayed in the System view panel.
+- Fixed text clipping in options panel.

-2025.01.22 (BR)
-- Added a warning in the colonisation popup when the planet is still plagued (Just destroyed), suggesting to wait one year before colonising.
-  - Will Force the popup even in auto-colonisation mode.

-2025.01.21 (BR)
-- Max Bases don't loop anymore.
-  - Right-click will set the max to the current value.
 - Updated the fix of null pointer exception in allocate spending notification.
 The value should not be null anymore.
-- Fixed duplicate in Rules panel.
-- Load file panel date column will display files years when the display is extended.
-- Fixed text clipping in options panel.
-- Technology bubble now display both current and expected state of research.

-2025.01.20 (Frank Zago)
-- French translation fixes and improvement.

-2025.01.20 (BR)
 - Fixed null pointer exception in allocate spending notification.
-  - It's still unclear why the pointer is null...
-I added a test to prevent the crash.

-2025.01.19 (BR)
-- New options to customize what is displayed on the galaxy preview.
-  - Orion On/Off
-  - Player On/Off
-  - Empires On/Off
+### To categorize:

 2025.01.18 (BR)
 - Galaxy Text shaped: New multi-line option with custom line spacing.